NHERI-SimCenter/BRAILS/docs/common/technical_manual/nfloor.rst

 .. _lbl-nfloorDetector-vnv:

-Number of Floor Detector
+Number of Floors Detector
 ==============================

 On a randomly selected set of in-the-wild building images from New Jersey's Bergen, Middlesex, and Moris Counties, the model attains an F1-score of 86%.
 Here, in-the-wild building images are defined as street-level photos that may contain multiple buildings and are captured with random camera properties. :numref:`confusion_nFloorWild` is the confusion matrix of the model inferences on the aforementioned in-the-wild test set.

 .. confusion_nFloorWild:
 .. figure:: ../../images/technical/confusion_nFloorWild.png
-   :width: 40 %
+   :width: 70 %
    :alt: Confusion matrix (in-the-wild dataset)

    Confusion matrix of the pretrained model on the in-the-wild test set